rabbitfighter81/joshuamichaelwaggoner/README.md

 * MongoDB
 * Lodash

+## Environment Variables

+### Accessing config var values from code

+Config vars are exposed to your app’s code as environment variables.
+For example, in Node.js you can access your app’s DATABASE_URL config var with process.env.DATABASE_URL.
+For discogs, I'm using `process.env.DISOCGS_CONSUMER_KEY` and `process.env.DISCOGS_CONSUMER_SECRET` in my Heroku environment to obscure them for GitHub.

 ## Limitations and requirements

 * You need to have Node to run `npm i` which is required for most eberything and included in most all scripts